Are You Neglecting Your Dishwasher?

 6. Clean around the drain

 Your dishwasher’s drain is also located on the bottom and will clog up over time with food bits, deposits, and occasionally, small pieces of garbage that accidentally end up in a dishwasher.
 A clog is also a culprit for dishes that don’t look like they were cleaned after a cycle.
-Visually inspect the area around the drain and use a wet sponge to clean up around the outside.
+Visually inspect the area around the drain and use a wet sponge to clean up the outside.

 7. Clean the inside edges of the door